Over 200 acts from all over the world applied to play our 2018 Festival!

 For our previous festivals, we have had incredible responses to our call for acts to apply to play.
 We regularly receive 5-10 applications for every spot available on the weekend.
 We have had applications from around the world with the youngest applicant only 9 years old and the oldest well into his 80s.
 There was some astonishing talent, humour, great dress sense (and just good fun!) in these applications.
-We are already excited about 2018!
+We are excited about what the future holds!

 Who’s Come Before?

-In case you wondered… previous apply-to-play acts have included Biscuithead & the Biscuit Badgers, Opera-lele, Hope & Social, Poor Boys of Worcester, Katy Vernon, Percy Copley, Dead Mans Uke, Eat.My.Uke, Nakisha Esnard, Matt Hicks, Ukulelezaza (and family), The Toots, Plastic Jeezus, Edward Alice, Ben Rouse, Feckless & Fuddle, Ooty & the Cloud, Professor Peter & Doctor Dick, Robin Evans and loads more!
+In case you wondered… previous apply-to-play acts have included Opera-lele, Hope & Social, Andrew Molina, Biscuithead & the Biscuit Badgers, Katy Vernon, Percy Copley, Dead Mans Uke, Ben Rouse, Poor Boys of Worcester, Eat.My.Uke, Nakisha Esnard, Matt Hicks, Ukulelezaza (and family), The Toots, Plastic Jeezus, Edward Alice, Feckless & Fuddle, Ooty & the Cloud, Professor Peter & Doctor Dick, Robin Evans and loads more!

 Why we do it:

-After nearly 5 years of inviting the best ukulele bands we knew to the UK we wanted to expand our search for new talent.
+After nearly 7 years of inviting the best ukulele acts we knew to the UK we are still keen to expand our search for new talent.
 We are a not-for-profit festival run by a team of volunteers who are passionate about music and passionate about helping people do great things.
-Members of our team have been instrumental in bringing people from all over the world to the UK in the past 5-6 years (including Jake Shimabukuro from Hawaii, Sarah Maisel and Craig Chee from San Diego, Ukulelezaza from Belgium, Manitoba Hal from Canada, Mike Hind from Bermuda, Francesco Albertazzi from Italy and many many more).
-We are proud of what we’ve done and we are excited to do more and new things.